LKunz/ProjectProg/README.md

 * A user-friendly interface for testing (interface.py)

 ### Requirements
-Python 3.x is required

-In order to run the interface you will need some libraries.
-See [requirements.txt](requirements.txt).
+In order to run the interface you will the Kivy library.
+Click [https://kivy.org/doc/stable/installation/installation.html](here) for more information on how to install Kivy.

 ### How to run the interface?
 ```